-The GPS signal occultation experiment, designed by the University of Calgary, aims to characterize water vapour and electron density concentrations in the troposphere and ionosphere respectively, as this information has widespread weather applications and can be used to improve GPS position estimate accuracy [7].
+The GPS signal occultation experiment, designed by the University of Calgary, aims to characterize water vapour and electron density concentrations in the troposphere and ionosphere respectively, as this information has widespread weather applications and can be used to improve GPS position estimate accuracy [6].
 In order to process a GPS signal occultation event, a minimum of five GPS satellites must be tracked continuously.
 At least four of the observed GPS spacecraft must be in view above the atmosphere in order to avoid position estimate degradation by atmospheric effects.
 At least one of the tracked GPS spacecraft must be occulting through the atmosphere.
 Occulting spacecraft must be positioned near the peak of the antenna's gain pattern, otherwise the weak L2 signal (weakened as it passes through the atmosphere) will only provide intermittent data, or be lost altogether before the GPS spacecraft sets.
 Last, while obtaining a position estimate, the data acquired by the onboard GPS receiver can be logged a low frequency (0.1Hz), however the logging rate must be stepped higher (20Hz to 50Hz) during the occultation event in order to retrieve a valid atmospheric profile.

 Occultation trials on CanX-2 commenced in January 2009, with the first campaign running until March 2009 and the second running from April to June 2009.
-A third campaign was run from December 2009 to January 2010.
-The focus of the first two occultation campaigns was to commission the experiment, and work out issues related to timing, GPS receiver clock drift and attitude pointing (commanding a particular GPS antenna attitude about the spacecraft minor axis in order to optimally point the GPS antenna and maximize the received L2 signal strength).
+The focus of these two occultation campaigns were to commission the experiment, and work out issues related to timing, GPS receiver clock drift and attitude pointing (commanding a particular GPS antenna attitude about the spacecraft minor axis in order to optimally point the GPS antenna and maximize the received L2 signal strength).
 Note most radio occultation missions carry two receivers and antennas, one for position estimation and the second for occultation.
 CanX-2's mission is particularly challenging as the spacecraft uses one set of GPS hardware to accomplish the experiment.

-Steady headway was made, leading to the first successful occultation observation near the end of the second campaign.
-An attitude sphere plot, shown in Figure 12 below, plots five observed GPS spacecraft during a successful June 1st 2009 observance.
+Steady experimentation headway was made, leading to the first successful occultation observation near the end of the second campaign.
+An attitude sphere plot, shown in Figure 21 below, plots five observed GPS spacecraft during a successful June 1st 2009 observance.
 The GPS antenna, in this trial, was pointed half-way between zenith and the anti-velocity orientation.
-In the plot, down is the negative-velocity direction, left is the orbit- normal, center is zenith, and the outer edge is nadir.
+In the plot, down is the negative-velocity direction, left is the orbit-normal, center is zenith, and the outer edge is nadir.
 The green circle is the earth, the blue oval is the antenna field of view, and the cyan circle is the upper-boundary of the atmosphere.
 The observed GPS spacecraft are shown in red, and the rapidly changing colour is time spent logging at 50Hz.
 In the plot, four spacecraft are observed above the atmosphere while one is occulting.

-Figure 13 graphs position-difference (radial, in-track, cross-track) between the GPS receiver estimate from the same June 1st trial, relative to the TLE-estimated ground track.
+Figure 22 graphs position-difference (radial, in-track, cross-track) between the GPS receiver estimate from the same June 1st trial, relative to the TLE-estimated ground track.
 Note, the GPS receiver was warm started to achieve a quick position lock when the GPS antenna was pointed in the mentioned attitude.

-The third GPS occultation campaign was the first dedicated almost entirely to the consistent collection of science-quality data as exposed to commissioning.
-In that campaign more than 85% of the datasets collected contained at least one occulting satellite and all contained at least six GPS satellites.
 Further GPS occultation experimentation on CanX-2 is currently underway.
-Accumulated data is being analyzed by the University of Calgary team in order to retrieve atmospheric profiles.
+Accumulated data is currently being analyzed by the University of Calgary team in order to retrieve atmospheric profiles.